elephantscale/es-training-new/terraform/slides/Terraform-in-Production.md

 * Refactoring is the process of changing the structure or organization of software without altering its functionality - like these smaller, cohesive modules
   * *modules/cluster/asg-rolling-deploy* - A generic, reusable, standalone module for deploying an ASG that can do a zero-downtime, rolling deployment
   * *modules/networking/alb* - A generic, reusable, standalone module for deploying an ALB
-  * *modules/services/hello-world-app* - A module specifically for deploying the “Hello, World” app
+  * *modules/services/hello-world-app* - A module specifically for deploying the "Hello, World" app

 ---
 ## Composable Modules